What to do with an old duvet - 10 ways to dispose of or reuse worn-out bedding

 (Image credit: Future PLC)

 If you’re wondering what to do with old duvets, you’re not alone.
-Most people have no idea how to get rid of a duvet, and this ultimately leads to a deluge of duvets ending up at landfill.
+Depending on what materials it's made from, a used duvet can be a particularly tricky item to dispose of, which unfortunately leads to a deluge of duvets ending up at landfill.
 But it doesn’t have to be that way.

-Unfortunately, there will come a time when even the best duvet needs to be replaced, and it’s your responsibility to dispose of it properly.
-And while throwing your old duvet away may seem like the easiest option, it’s actually the most harmful.
-That’s why experts would always suggest recycling or reusing your old duvet.
+There will come a time when even the best duvet needs to be replaced, and while throwing your old duvet in the bin may seem like the easiest option, it’s also the most environmentally harmful.
+That’s why experts always suggest recycling or reusing your old duvet if possible.

-If you want to sleep better (both literally and metaphorically) knowing that your old duvet has gone to the right place, we’ve consulted with the experts to cover all of the ways you can dispose of your old duvet and how you can repurpose your old duvet around your home.
+If you want to sleep better (both literally and metaphorically) knowing that your old duvet has gone to the right place, these are the ways you can dispose of your old duvet responsibly, and how you can repurpose your old duvet around your home.

 What to do with old duvets